 Please donate to the Australian Design Centre by using use the secure donation form here.
 Alternatively, please contact our Partnerships Manager, Alix Fiveash on 9361 4555 or email firstname.lastname@example.org

 "Each individual donation to ADC is a significant boost.
-It is worth stating that the scale of ADC in terms of budget and number of employees means that this is a philanthropic invitation offering an opportunity to really make a difference.
+The scale of ADC in terms of budget and number of employees means that this is a philanthropic invitation offering an opportunity to make a difference.
 ADC consistently punches well above its weight, and benefits practitioners, partners and audiences in each and every activity."

 ADC Friends Program